The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The Reality of the Tails

 Even if groups overlap, the “Between Group” differences are what actually dictate the fate of a civilization.
-This is because civilizations are built and broken in the tails — the ratio of extreme competence to extreme dysfunction.
+Small differences in means/medians matter quite a bit and compound significantly, but the other massive impact is a populations' tails (ratio of extreme competence/genius to extreme dysfunction).

-When you shift a population mean even slightly (e.g. ~0.5 SD), you don’t just get a “slightly different” society.
+If you shift a population’s mean even slightly (e.g. ~0.5 SD), you don’t just get a “slightly different” society.
 You get a massive, exponential shift in the number of inventors, surgeons, and founders versus the number of violent predators and dependents.

-A 10-point gap in the mean creates ~7 times more geniuses in the higher performing group.
+A 10-point gap in the mean creates ~7 times more geniuses (e.g. IQ > 145) in the higher performing group.
 That’s the difference between a tech-hub and a rust belt.

 The Trap: Just because there is variance within a group doesn’t mean the groups are interchangeable.
 Knowing there is variance within a population tells you absolutely nothing about the distinct, hard-coded averages that separate different evolutionary lineages.